Diversity, Equity and Inclusion

 Diversity Action Plan Highlights

 Somerset Community College acknowledges the immeasurable benefits derived from having a diverse student body, including promoting cross-racial understanding, breaking down racial stereotypes, promoting spirited and energetic classroom discussion, and much more.
-Through its strategic planning process, SCC set goals of increasing recruitment and retention, specifically as related to underrepresented minority (URM) populations.
+Through its strategic planning process, SCC set goals of increasing recruitment and retention, specifically as related to underrepresented minority (URM) and low-income populations.

 From its inception, SCC has focused on providing a welcoming atmosphere for people of all races, colors, creeds, backgrounds, and orientations.
 The college frequently brings cultural programs to the campus for enrolled students, as well as visiting students and community members.
-These programs focus on, and give forum to, thoughts about equity and inclusion.
+These programs focus on, and give forum to, thoughts about diversity, equity and inclusion.

 Expanding the minority program offered at SCC, recruiting a more varied student population, and continuing to provide the college and community with programs and activities that foster diversity are of upmost importance.

 This diversity plan includes data on SCC as a whole and takes a closer look at specific URM groups on campus.
 In addition, areas of improvement have been identified through qualitative and quantitative surveys and existing data provided by the SCC OIER.
 Based on data, the following identified goals can strengthen and improve campus diversity recruitment (opportunity), retention (success) and campus climate (impact).
-Each strategy is outlined in further detail throughout this document.

 Diversity Planning Process